rodcul/12questions/README.md

 ==========

-# Cloning the app and getting it to work
+# Getting it to work

-* Checked out into the user branch and had to run the app with shotgun.
-Failed on account of not having any databases set up.

-*Created the test and developemnt databases and tried to load the app up again.
-Failed on account of not having any tables in the database.

-* To fix this had to auto-upgrade on the DB: `run rake auto_upgrade ENV_RACK=test`.
-Refreshed the page, app working.
+To get this app to run on your local machine:

+* Clone this repo: `git clone https://github.com/rodcul/12questions.git`

+* Create the Psql databases `q12app_test` and `q12app_development`.

+* Run `run rake auto_upgrade ENV_RACK=test` in your project directory to auto_upgrade your psql databases and include the relations you'll need.

+* Run the project with Shotgun.